 To remind residents and visitors that storm drains flow to local waterways, the City of Hillsboro Public Works Department is placing curb markers on storm drains across the City.

 The City of Hillsboro maintains over 7,800 storm drains.
 Storm drains are typically curbside grates or inlets on streets that collect stormwater and carry it to nearby streams and rivers.

 Impact of Pollution

 Federal, state, and local laws prohibit dumping of any kind down storm drains.

-Pollutants such as dirt, garbage, yard debris, and chemicals can harm the aquatic plants and wildlife of our local streams, rivers, and creaks drain into the storm system, the City may not be able to prevent them from entering our local waterways.
+Pollutants such as dirt garbage, yard debris, and chemicals can harm the aquatic plants and wildlife of our local streams, rivers, and creeks.
+Once pollutants drain into the storm system, the City may not be able to prevent them from entering our local waterways.

 Keep Local Waterways Healthy

 Did you know your garden hose, sprinklers, and rain can wash chemicals and waste from your home, driveway, yard, and garden into storm drain?

 Help us keep our streams and rivers clean by following these six tips:

 - Reduce the use of chemicals in your yard.